 Acknowledging that cycling comfort cannot be tied to a single variable, and while recognizing that personal experience will affect the perceived comfort/stress level at an individual level, in general cyclist comfort is most significantly impacted by the level of exposure to motor vehicle traffic.
-Typically, cyclists are most comfort level tevel tevel tevel tevel teres as both vehicle traffic.
-Additionally, cycling comfort level tevel teres to decrease as both traffic speeds and volumes increase.
+Typically, cyclists are most comfortable when physically segregated from vehicle traffic.
+Additionally, cycling comfort level tends to decrease as both traffic speeds and volumes increase.